 Here’s why you will love the Dublin Pass:

 - FREE Entrance to over 30 attractions (we worked this out – it saved us roughly $96 per person!).

 - They send you the pass straight to your phone and then all you have to do is flash it whenever you go to an attraction (or if you prefer you can collect it in Dublin or they can send it to your home address in a proper parcel)

 - Here’s why I loved it the most: When you purchase ANY Dublin Pass you get a FREE 24-hour ticket to ride the hop-on/hop-off bus around Dublin!
 My kids LOVED this as it meant we could get to know the city properly (we actually spent almost all day just riding around with our coffee and pastries – it was fabulous) You also get a free airport shuttle included in the price of the pass too!

 So yes.
 The Dublin Pass.
 The only way to get discount prices AND a free day on the sightseeing bus (perfect if you have tired legs, little kids or lazy teenagers like me.)

 If you are going to explore a good chunk of Ireland and there is more than one of you, then I suggest you rent a car.
 It’s the cheapest and easiest way to see Ireland.

-Hiring a car in Ireland is easy, but remember, nothing too big!
+Hiring a car in Ireland is easy, but remember, don’t hire anything too big!
 The roads are pretty narrow and windy, and if you are coming from America, you won’t be used to them.